DINO in the Room: Leveraging 2D Foundation Models for 3D Segmentation: Method

 To incorporate DINOv2 features, we first use the previously described assignment to gather point-wise features \(\vb{X}^\text{2D} \in \mathbb{R}^{M \times D_\text{2D}}\) for the points in \(\mathcal{P}'\) from the 2D feature maps \(\vb{F}_k\).
 Then, to mirror the spatial structure of the decoder features \(\vb{X}_l^\mathcal{D}\) across different levels, we repeatedly apply max pooling to \(\vb{X}^\text{2D}\), obtaining features \(\vb{X}_l^\text{2D}\) for each level \(l\).
 In the decoder, features from the encoder (\(\vb{X}_l^\mathcal{E}\)) and unpooled features from the previous decoder level (\(\uparrow\negthickspace\vb{X}_{l+1}^\mathcal{D}\)) are combined via skip connections.
 In \ours{}, we additionally inject \(\vb{X}_l^\text{2D}\) into these skip connections.
 Specifically, the fused input to the \(l\)-th decoder block \(\mathcal{D}_l\) becomes

 where \(+\) denotes element-wise addition, and each \(f_l^{\cdot}\) is a linear projection into the decoder's feature dimension followed by batch normalization~\cite{ioffe2015batchnorm} and GELU~\cite{hendrycks2016gelu}.
 Finally, the output \(\vb{X}^\mathcal{D}_1\) of the last decoder block yields per-point features for \(\mathcal{P}'\), which are passed through a linear segmentation head to produce class logits.
+With our injection approach, we ensure that rich 2D VFM features are available at all 3D decoder feature resolutions, enabling access to 2D information where needed and at different levels of granularity.